oldfatcrab/.dotfiles/README.md

 zstyle ':fzf-tab:complete:*:*' fzf-preview '~/.fzf_completion_preview ${(Q)word} ${(Q)group} ${(Q)realpath}'
 ```
 After you press `Tab` to fuzzy-complete command
+- there is a preview windows on the right
 - you can use `space` to complete, or use `enter` to execute the command directly after completion is done
 - you can use up/down arrow to select, or `Ctrl-K`/`Ctrl-J`, `Ctrl-N`/`Ctrl-P`
+- you can use `,`/`.` to switch between groups

 ## Step 3: Set up `git`